1. Before you apply: choose a major professor

 One official transcript of all undergraduate and any graduate credits from each school previously attended is required.
 If an Auburn University transcript, the Graduate School will acquire the transcript for you.

-Note: While official transcripts and test scores are required for final admission, it helps speed the SFWS approval process to ALSO send unofficial copies of transcripts, GRE scores, and TOEFL scores directly to the School of Forestry and Wildlife Sciences, Attn: Graduate Student Services, 602 Duncan Drive, Auburn University, Alabama, USA, 36849
+Note: While official transcripts and test scores are required for final admission, it helps speed the SFWS approval process to ALSO send unofficial copies of transcripts and TOEFL or IELTS scores directly to the School of Forestry and Wildlife Sciences, Attn: Graduate Student Services, 602 Duncan Drive, Auburn University, Alabama, USA, 36849

 Letter of Intent